Under 18 Years of Age

 We strongly encourage individuals to study for the test.

 *Please arrive at our office prior to 3 p.m. to take a written or driving test.
 Written tests can be taken at any office.
 Driving tests are offered in Callaway, Panama City, and Panama City Beach.
 We do not currently take appointments for this service.
+Proof of insurance is required when taking a driving test.

 Florida’s Graduated Driver Licensing System